Drupal-NYC/2016-april-d8-training-exercise/tutorial.md

 2. Set notices for any role in our system.
 3. Get notices for any role in our system.

 We will encapsulate this functionality into a single service.
 Lets call this service the NoticesManager.
-Now let go ahead and create a file in the location below:
+Now let go ahead and **create a file in the location below**:

 ```
 /modules/custom/role_notices/src/NoticesManager.php
 ```

-Ok great lets go ahead and build this bad boy out.
-Open this file in your editor and lets get building!
+Ok great lets go ahead and build this bad boy out. **Open this file in your editor** and lets get building!

 In the first piece of our service we will define our class name, define our namespace, and declare some of the other objects we will be using: